 Proven and potential academic excellence

-However, entrance is very competitive and most successful applicants have a GPA of 3.7 or above, a first-class degree or the equivalent.
+However, entrance is very competitive and most successful applicants have a first-class degree or equivalent.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

-Performance at interview(s)
+Performance at interview

 Interviews are not normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).